-EFFECT OF MATERIAL ON PLANTS or ANIMALS: This product is not anticipated to cause significant effects on terrestrial plants or animals if released in small, consumer-sized volumes.
-This product may be harmful to animal life if large volumes of it are released into the environment.
-Refer to Section 11 (Toxicological Information) for specific animal data.
+EFFECT OF MATERIAL ON PLANTS or ANIMALS: This product can be harmful to terrestrial plant and animal life if large volumes of it are released into the environment.
+Refer to Section 11, "Toxicological Information", for specific animal data.

-EFFECT OF CHEMICAL ON AQUATIC LIFE: This product is not anticipated to cause significant effects on aquatic plants or animals if released in small, consumer-sized volumes.
-This product may be harmful to contaminated aquatic life (especially if large volumes of it are released into an aquatic environment).
+EFFECT OF CHEMICAL ON AQUATIC LIFE: This product can be harmful to animal life if large volumes of it are released into an aquatic environment.
+The following aquatic toxicity data is available for components of this product: